 - Once your child is stable, he or she may be admitted to the hospital.

 - When your child is well enough, rehabilitation services may begin to help your child regain certain functions and mobility.
+A physiatrist (rehabilitation doctor) and a team of nurses will evaluate your child to determine if rehabilitation therapy can help with recovery.

 Locations